Birding Hub is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no cost to you).

 Peaktop Outdoor/Indoor Floor Water Glazed Pot Fountain with Led Light and Pump for Patio Garden Backyard Decking, 17" Height, Red

-The Peaktop Glazed Water Pot Fountain is another luxury fountain that isn't produced for birds but totally works for the hummingbirds.
+The Peaktop Glazed Water Pot Fountain is another luxury hummingbird bath fountain that isn't specifically produced for birds but totally works for hummers.

-All of these are the perfect combo for a hummingbird bird bath fountain.
-And there's utterly no need to add stones or pebbles since it's shallow already.
+All of these factors make for the perfect combination for a red bird bath fountain.
+And there's absolutely no need to add stones or pebbles since it's already shallow.

 The good thing about this feature is that other birds, especially big bully birds, won't be able to use it.

 The pot is made from resin with a red coating.
 It's possible the coating will wear off after some time, but then, you can repaint it or use it that way.
-Also, it's lightweight and easy to move around, weighing only seven pounds.
+Also, this red fountain for hummingbirds is lightweight and easy to move around since it weighs only 7 pounds.

 A remarkable feature many birders would appreciate is the hidden reservoir of this water fountain.
 This keeps the water clean and reduces evaporation.
 The continuous circulation of the pump also keeps the water cool, even on hot summer afternoons.

-Additionally, the reservoir holds up to 2 gallons of water, which can take long before it needs to be refilled.
+The reservoir holds up to 2 gallons of water, which can take weeks before it needs to be refilled.

-Last but not least, it's easy to assemble.
-It's a 2-piece installation that requires no tools.
+Last but not least, it's very easy to assemble.
+The fountain merely consists of a 2-piece installation that requires no tools.

 Pros